yast/helper_scripts/github/maintenance_branch/README.md

 ./create_maintenance_branch.rb) file.

-The branching script at the beginning contains some hardcoded constants which are related to the branching process and need to be adapted for each branch.
+The branching script at the beginning contains some hardcoded constants which are related to the branching process and need to be adapted for each branch created.
 You also might need to adapt the script to a different scenario, some things might have been changed since the last time it was used.

 ### Details of the Branching Script

 - If the new branch already exists in the Git repository then the repository is skipped.
 It assumes that the branch was created manually.
-That also means it is safe to run the script again, if it for example crashes.
+That also means it is safe to run the script again, if it for example crashes or is aborted.

 - The changes in `master` branch are committed directly without opening a pull request.
-(The GitHub branch protection feature is temporarily turned off.)
+The GitHub branch protection feature is temporarily turned off.

 - It also merges and reverts the changes from the maintenance branch to the `master` branch.
 That means the next merge from the maintenance branch